Las Vegas Police Scanner: LVMPD Has Gone Dark

 Technical Details for Remaining Access

-- Fire/EMS: Some dispatch talkgroups remain unencrypted
+- Fire/EMS: Dispatch talkgroups remain unencrypted and streamed live

 Beyond Las Vegas: Nevada Scanner Access